yskszk63/java-language-server/README.md

 ## Contributing

-You should be able to install locally on a mac using ./scripts/install.sh
+If you have npm and maven installed, you should be able to install locally using

+    npm install -g vsce
+    npm install
+    ./scripts/install.sh